ibm-cloud-docs/account/ts_accounts.md

 `BXNUI0096E: The app wasn't created.
 Your account is inactive because it was canceled or suspended.`

-The status of your {{site.data.keyword.Bluemix_notm}} account becomes inactive when the account is canceled or suspended.
+Your account becomes inactive when it is canceled or suspended.
 {: tsCauses}

-To reactivate your account, contact IBM Cloud Support by calling +1-(866)325-0045 and select option 3.
-Include the following information so the support team can help restore the account:
+To reactivate your account, contact IBM Cloud Support by calling 1 (866) 325-0045 and select option 3.
+Include the following information so the support team can help restore the correct account:
 {: tsResolve}

   * The IBMid that you use to log in to {{site.data.keyword.Bluemix_notm}}.